 Critical Congenital Heart Disease (CCHD) is the most common birth defect and may be detected during the prenatal and postnatal period.
 It is estimated that approximately 8 of every 1,000 live births will have CCHD. (more) CCHD requires surgery or catheter intervention during the first year of life.

 Most infants with CCHD will have some degree of hypoxia, 70% of which will be picked up from pulse oximetry screening.
 A normal pulse oximetry screening does not rule out CCHD.

 Failure to detect CCHD in newborns may lead to critical events such as cardiogenic shock or death.
 Survivors who present late are at greater risk for neurologic injury and subsequent developmental delays.
 Early detection of CCHD can potentially improve the prognosis and decrease the mortality and morbidity rate of affected infants.

-Women and Infants Hospital is piloting pulse oximetry screening as of November 2012 to assess the feasibility of screening all Rhode Island newborns for CCHD prior to hospital discharge.
+Women and Infants, Kent, Newport, Memorial, and South County hospitals are piloting pulse oximetry screening to assess the feasibility of screening all Rhode Island newborns for CCHD prior to hospital discharge.
 This pilot is based on a review of current literature on pulse oximetry screening for CCHD and research on best practices for implementing this screening.
+Staff at Landmark Medical Center have received training on pulse oximetry screening and are expected to begin screening newborns in early 2014.
 Recommended guidelines will be provided to all Rhode Island birthing hospitals once CCHD screening is implemented statewide.

 You will be notified if your patient has failed the screening.
 Pass results are available in the baby's medical record and the parent/guardian will be given the pass results before discharge.